SebastienXia/France.ioi-correction-python/README.md

 # [Introduction](#france-intro)

-<p> I put you all the corrections of the python exercises of france.ioi!
+<p> I put you all my corrections of the python exercises of france.ioi!
 Hope this helps you. <br/> PS: I did the exercises with the <b>French language</b> and try to understand instead of doing ctrl+C / ctrl+V </p>

 <a id="Level_1"></a>